The people and companies at the core

 What geographies do you invest in?

 Roughly half of our investments emerge from the Boston ecosystem, but just as many come from elsewhere in the US and around the world.
-This is especially true for domains like Fintech and Crypto/Web3, where new companies are increasingly virtual from day one.
+This is especially true for domains like Fintech and Emerging Technology, where new companies are increasingly virtual from day one.

 We have portfolio companies in San Francisco, Chicago, Austin, Paris, New York City, and across New England.
 This is all to say that, while we may be Boston-biased, the best ideas can come from anywhere, which is why we’re geography-agnostic.